eddiepeters00/spotifyApp/README.md

 # spotifyApp

-A node.js project using express to handle requests to the Spotify web API
+Fullstack application using Node.js with express to handle requests to the Spotify web API and React for the frontend.

 ## WORK IN PROGRESS